AndreasMadsen/faithfulness-measurable-models/README.md

 # Faithfulness measurable masked language models

+This repo contains the code for the paper _faithfulness measurable masked language models_.

+A faithfulness measurable model, is a model that somehow supports that the faithfulness of an explanation can be validated.
+In this paper, we propose _masked fine-tuning_ which makes any permulation of token masking be in-distribution.
+We apply that method to RoBERTa.

+Additionally, we validate that the masking is in-distribution using MaSF, and evaluate faithfullness on a large array of datasets and explanations.

 ## Install

 This module is not published on PyPi but you can install directly with: